- Education and Science»

 The day of the solar eclipse

 I was the first Westerner to visit the remote Indonesian village in more than a decade.
-Small children would run to hide in horror behind their mother’s skirts.
+Small children, terrified, ran to hide behind their mother’s skirts.
 If that wasn’t scary enough, a solar eclipse was coming that day as well!
 The national TV (the only TV station at that time) was making sure that everyone understood how dangerous it was to look directly into the sun.
 “No peeking; you’ll go blind.”

 Nobody went to their gardens.
 Everyone stayed indoors, not really sure what would happen when the moon swallowed the sun.
 If anyone had to venture out, they were sure to carry an umbrella for protection against this ominous threat.